 “Faith is finite reason obeying infinite reason, or the Word of God, in all things: What can be more just?
 What more worthy of us?”
 Fr.
 Nicholas J. Laforet – Unbelief, It’s causes and cures

 In assessing all of this one might accept that there is value in the acknowledgment of doubt in religious discourse, but the question remains from both fideists and skeptics about whether any religious tradition (especially the one I seek to defend,) upholds this posture.
 Consulting the Holy Bible provides ample support as there are many instructive examples of how situations of uncertainty are treated in both the Old and New Testaments.
 We can point to Job, who’s questioning was preferred by God to the facile explanations of those around him.
 Or the refusal of Ahaz to ask for a sign when the Lord offered one.
 Also it was Our Blessed Mother, who asked “How will this be…?”
 (Luke 1:34) at the Annunciation, in contrast to Zechariah, who said “How shall I know this?…” (Luke 1:18) at the news of John the Baptist’s conception.
-The former demonstrates a faithful confidence that opens new horizons, and the latter a (thankfully) temporary lapse of belief that very literally impairs vision.
+The former demonstrates a faithful confidence that opens new horizons, and the latter a (thankfully) temporary lapse of belief that very literally stops the conversation.
 From these examples one can intuit that there is a “holy ‘huh?’”
 It is something that is encouraged and seems to bespeak an intimacy and expectation that is not found in a kind of disinterested practice.
 It is fitting then that Our Lady would all but refer to herself as a magnifying glass:

 “And Mary said, ‘My soul magnifies the Lord, and my spirit rejoices in God my Savior, for he has regarded the low estate of his handmaiden.’”
 Luke 1:46–48